emacsorphanage/quickrun/README.md

 Use temporary file or not. `quickrun.el` uses temporary file if you omit this parameter.

+NOTE: If you set this parameter, you cannot use `quickrun-region`.

 #### `:description`

 Description of this command.
 This parameter is used in